sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 ## Install

-In an environment in which you've installed Typescript, create a test project and install the dependencies:    TODO/TBD: options will we offer? yarn etc?
+In an environment in which you've installed Typescript create a directory for a test project, open a command prompt in the directory, and install the dependencies:    TODO/TBD: options will we offer? yarn etc?

 ```shell
 npm install sensible-sdk
 ```

-To import Sensible and other dependencies to your project, navigate to your test project directory, create an `index.ts` file, and add the following lines to the file:
+To import Sensible and other dependencies to your project,  create an `index.ts` file in your test project, and add the following lines to the file:

 ```typescript
 import { promises as fs } from "fs";